Spring 2023-CS 539-Distributed Algorithms-ECE 526

 Lecture recordings will be available shortly after each class on our course channel on Mediaspace.
 But in-person attendance to lectures is recommended.

-Office Hours: Monday 2 - 3 pm in 4312 Siebel Center AND after each class.
+Office Hours: Monday 2 - 3 pm in 4312 Siebel Center AND after each class in the lecture room.

 Tentative Schedule: (subject to change)